 How to apply

-If you are interested in joining CASA as a postdoc, assistant professor, or PhD student, please contact Associate Professor Anders Møller (email@example.com) and supply a CV and a description of your experience with static analysis, web technologies, and scripting languages.
+If you are interested in joining CASA as a postdoc, assistant professor, or PhD student, please contact Associate Professor Anders Møller (email@example.com) and supply a CV and a short description of your experience with program analysis, web technologies, and scripting languages.
 For prospective PhD applicants, please also provide a preliminary project description (2-4 pages) that describes your ideas for a PhD project.
 (Note that formal applications for PhD positions must be submitted to the GSST PhD school online application system, but it is strongly recommended that we discuss your project ideas over email before you submit your application.)